corite/parallel-computing/docs/linear_algebra_2.md

 ## DNS Algorithm

 - given $n^3$ processors, this approach can achieve $O(\log n)$ parallel runtime
+- idea: every processor only does one multiplication (and some additions)
 - not performant in reality because of slow interprocessor communication